Spooky’s Pizzeria

 Thursday11:30 am – 8:30 pm.

-According to Luke, owner and chief pizza maker at Spooky's Pizzeria in Hastings, pizza has long been one of the best foods in the land.
-And after you taste a slice at Spooky’s, we’re pretty sure you won’t have any arguments about that statement...
+According to some, pizza has long been one of the best foods in the land.
+And after you taste a slice at Spooky’s, we’re pretty sure you won’t have any arguments about that statement.

-This neighbourhood pizzeria packs a punch both on the flavour front, and the fun fit out of the space.
-Embracing a retro feel with the front counter tiling and tables and chairs, there’s playful artwork on the walls and neon ghost logos around the shop.
-There are also garlic oil and chilli oil bottles available at each table, allowing diners to add an extra kick to their pizzas if they choose to do so.
+This family-owned neighbourhood pizzeria packs a punch both on the flavour front and the fun fit out of the space.
+Embracing a retro feel with the colourful front counter tiling, Formica tables and 50s diner-style chairs, playful artwork and smiley ghost logos line the walls.
+You'll find garlic oil and chilli oil bottles at each table, allowing diners to add an extra kick to their pizza if they so desire.

 Words by Julia Rutherford & Photography by Anna Briggs